dhakalu/dhakalu/README.md

 # Hi there, I'm Upen Dhakal 👋

 ## About Me
 I'm a passionate software engineer with expertise in building scalable applications and solving complex technical challenges.
-I enjoy working with modern technologies and contributing to open-source projects.
+I enjoy working with modern technologies and am eager to contribute to the open-source community.

 ## 🛠️ Technologies & Tools
 - **Languages**: Python, Java, TypeScript, Go